sonicfive/grand-test-app/readme.md

 # Grand Test - Alejandro Orrantia

 You can find a working version of this App here: [app](http://alexorrantia.com/)

+### Seeding Database
+You can run seed records by typing on the console "php artisan migrate:refresh --seed"

+### Installing
+This app requires a few dependencies like Guzzle to run.
+You can install them running "composer install"

 ### Testing
 - Testing can be run by running "phpunit" on the console.
 - There is one test that does not pass when using an SQLite database :( It works on MySql, still trying to figure that one out.

-### Seeding Database
-You can run seed records by typing on the console "php artisan migrate:refresh --seed"

 ### Part One - Local API
 You can click on individual tasks (in text) to edit them.
 Press enter to save.